-We also have contractual arrangements that complement our direct sales force.
+We also have contractual arrangements that complement our direct sales force and our online sales efforts.
 These are primarily with Web hosting and call center service companies, pursuant to which LivePerson is paid a commission based on revenue generated by these service companies from our referrals.
 Aggregate commissions generated under such agreements to date, as a percentage of total LivePerson services revenue, have not been material, although we expect such commissions to increase in both absolute terms and as a percentage of total LivePerson services revenue over time.